Photosynthetic reaction centre

 Electron micrograph of a 2D crystal of the LH1-Reaction center photosynthetic unit.

 A photosynthetic reaction center is a complex of several proteins, biological pigments, and other co-factors that together execute the primary energy conversion reactions of photosynthesis.
+The reaction center is one part of a photosystem, together with the light-harvesting complex.
 Molecular excitations, either originating directly from sunlight or transferred as excitation energy via light-harvesting antenna systems, give rise to electron transfer reactions along the path of a series of protein-bound co-factors.
 These co-factors are light-absorbing molecules (also named chromophores or pigments) such as chlorophyll and pheophytin, as well as quinones.
 The energy of the photon is used to excite an electron of a pigment.
 The free energy created is then used, via a chain of nearby electron acceptors, for a transfer of hydrogen atoms (as protons and electrons) from H_{2}O or hydrogen sulfide towards carbon dioxide, eventually producing glucose.
 These electron transfer steps ultimately result in the conversion of the energy of photons to chemical energy.